 |Hulu + Live TV||fuboTV|

-|Free trial length||7 days||7 days|
+|Free trial length||N/A||Seven days|

-|Number of channels||65+||100+|
+|Number of channels||85+||130+|

-|Number of simultaneous streams||2 (unlimited screens add-on available)||Up to 5|
+|Number of simultaneous streams||Two (unlimited screens add-on available)||Up to three|

-|Cloud DVR storage||50 hours||250 hours or 1,000 hours|
+|Cloud DVR storage||Unlimited||1,000 hours|

-So, which service is going to make your household the happiest?
-Hulu + Live TV is ideal for combining original content, on-demand streaming, and live TV.
-The service also creates original movies, documentaries, and TV shows that you won't find on other platforms.
-It also has a solid channels list that meets most peoples needs.
-As for price, both Hulu with Live TV and fuboTV start at $65 per month.
+Both of these services have a lot to offer, but which one is going to make your household the most entertained?
+Hulu + Live TV, sometimes just called Hulu Live, is ideal for combining originals, on-demand streaming, and live TV.
+The service includes original movies, documentaries, and TV shows that you won't find on other platforms -- not to mention that it gives you access to Disney+ and ESPN+ for even more.
+It also has a very good channel list that most viewers want to watch.

 Hulu + Live TV